-Both the value of the constant $\alpha_n$ on the left-hand side of inequality \eqref{supadams} and of the constant $1$ on the right-hand side of \eqref{supadams1} are sharp: inequality \eqref{supadams} fails if either of them is increased, while the other one is unchanged.
+Both constants $\alpha_n$ on the left-hand side of inequality \eqref{supadams} and 1 on the right-hand side of \eqref{supadams1} are sharp: inequality \eqref{supadams} fails if either of them is increased, while the other one is unchanged.

 By contrast, the conclusions about inequality \eqref{E:int} are multifaceted, and sensitive to the parameter $\beta$, but independent of the dimension $n$.
 They can be summarized as follows.
 If $\beta\in(0,1]$, then inequality \eqref{E:int} holds with $\theta\le\frac2\beta$ for any choice of $M$, and fails, again for any $M$, when $\theta>\frac2\beta$.
 On the other hand, if $\beta>1$, then for any $M$ inequality \eqref{E:int} holds with $\theta<\frac2\beta$ and fails with $\theta>\frac 2\beta$; the value of $M$ has a role only when $\theta=\frac2\beta$, in which case inequality \eqref{E:int} holds for sufficiently small $M$ and does not hold if $M$ is too large.
 This is the content of our first main result.